Lidzfreak3000/www-chiz/README.md

 # www-chiz

-Ayo, this is public site for scorpioneng.dev
+Ayo, this is a site I template that caught my eye so I altered it